Jaykef/Spatial-Computing/README.md

 # Spatial-Computing
-All you need to know the evolving field of Spatial Computing - Research papers with code implementation
+All you need to know about the rapidyly evolving field of Spatial Computing - Research papers with code implementation

 Spatial Computing - refers to the programming and engineering of computers systems to understand and interact with the physical world in real-time.